keithrbennett/life_game_viewer/README.md

 -*
 ```

-...pasted from your clipboard would represent a 2 x 2 matrix in which only the upper left and
+...represents a 2 x 2 matrix in which only the upper left and
 lower right cells were alive.
 The final row's new line is optional.

 When you copy a new game's data into the application, it clears all other data and
 uses that as generation #0.

+The clipboard functionality enables you to edit game data by doing the following:

+* copy the game's current data into the clipboard
+* paste it into an editor window
+* edit it
+* 'select all' it
+* copy it to your clipboard
+* paste it back into the game

+In many cases, it will be easier to generate the string programmatically, either in the program itself,
+or in irb.

 Note: I'm currently working on a bug with the clipboard keystrokes -- the buttons don't
 receive the events if a button hasn't already been clicked.
 If the keystroke